DrSchip/DrSchip/README.md

 - 👋 Hi, I’m @DrSchip
 - 👀 I’m interested in Pythonic and Medicine
 - 🌱 I’m currently learning Python and Hematology
-- :wrench: Working as a Hematologist at @UniUPO and currently a second-level university master's degree student in Genomic Data Science at @UniPV.
+- :wrench: Working as a Hematologist in Novara (affiliated UniUPO) and currently a second-level university master's degree student in Genomic Data Science at UniPV.
 - 💞️ I’m looking to collaborate with other scientists

 <!---